keeleyduffey/portfolio/README.md

 # portfolio
 My personal portfolio

-Currently using HTML5 and CSS

-A brief showcasing of projects I have worked on
+A brief showcasing of projects I have worked on (FRIENDS quiz + Pluto, D&I platform)

+This will be ever evolving as I build more and work on more projects

+Built using jQuery, HTML5 and CSS